Paola Navone - Artist/Designer/Architect |

 are about 50% of what they were 10

 years ago.
-It is harder to get paid these
+It is harder to get paid

 days, you need to be more aware of your